 Create your own measures

-Calculating an ROI from social media is in no way as tangible as if dealing with sales or the financial arms of a business, however it is important to consistently review that the costs of the platforms and tools you are using are generating the return you would hope, or at least a return which justifies the time and money spent.
+Calculating an ROI (Return On Investment) from social media is in no way as tangible as if dealing with sales or the financial arms of a business, however it is important to consistently review that the costs of the platforms and tools you are using are generating the return you would hope, or at least a return which justifies the time and money spent.

 Social media is essential to business growth in the digital spectrum.
 Understanding what you hope to gain from yours will help the evolution of your marketing strategy and the achievement of business goals and objectives.